Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Temporary motorcycle insurance

-Cut back your policy’s term length without cutting back the coverage you need.
+Cut down on your policy’s term length without cutting the coverage you need.

 A temporary policy allows you to buy coverage for as short as one day up to several months, depending on your needs.
 However, brief terms could mean paying more per month for insurance if you need coverage for several months, so make sure it’s the right fit for you.

 Temporary insurance works well for riders who travel, but you might have other reasons for needing a short-lived policy.
 Reasons to get temporary bike insurance:

 - Renting a motorcycle.
 You might need minimum liability or supplemental coverage if your provider doesn’t cover your rental bike.

 - Traveling abroad.
 Getting insurance at your destination can vary by country, and you may need proof of insurance to get through customs.
 So do your research ahead of time.